 All jokes aside, critics can be annoying.
 I could go on and on about the potential landside of shit we’re exposing ourselves to by allowing others to tell us what to like.
 Simply put, it’s not good for music, artistry or for our collective spirit.
 So, today I don’t have a review.
 Instead, I’ve got stories and yes, I’ll talk about why I like the album, but that doesn’t mean you need to as well.
 I’ll also remind you to be respectful of the view point others hold.
 That’s the through line.
 Don’t like things because someone else tells you to like them.
 If someone is extremely passionate about an artist, or an album, don’t feel guilty if you aren’t as well.
 Taste and what’s “good” are entirely subjective.
 Simply put, no one gets to tell you what you like, and you don’t get to tell anyone what they like either.
 The things we love are intensely personal.
 Don’t ruin someone else’s day by being an jerk and impressing your opinion onto them.
 Easier said than done, perhaps.
 And now, story time.

 I’ve been friends with Joe O’Brien since 1993.
 For those keeping score, that’s nearly 28 years.
 That’s a long time.
 When I was growing up, my dad exposed me to a fair amount of music.
 Music that I still love to this day.
-However, without going into a full-blown psychological evaluation of the man, he has an issue with telling people what is right and what is wrong.
-While he may have been a mechanic by trade, he fancied himself a critic, perhaps.
-While my dad did show me KISS, Led Zeppelin, Rush and more, he also made it clear that bands such a ACϟDC, Guns ‘N Roses and The Rolling Stones were “crap,” and basically made me feel that listening to them was a fool’s game.
+While my dad did show me KISS, Led Zeppelin, Rush, and more, he also made it clear that bands such a ACϟDC, Guns ‘N Roses and The Rolling Stones were “crap,” and basically made me feel that listening to them was a fool’s game.